mpv-player/mpv/DOCS/man/options.rst

     more CPU time.
 Note that this also affects the screenshot quality when used with lossy WebP files.
 The default is 4.

+``--screenshot-sw=<yes|no>``
+    Whether to use software rendering for screenshots (default: no).

+    If set to no, the screenshot will be rendered by the current VO if possible (only vo_gpu currently).
+The advantage is that this will (probably) always show up as in the video window, because the same code is used for rendering.
+    But since the renderer needs to be reinitialized, this can be slow and interrupt playback.
+(Unless the ``window`` mode is used with the ``screenshot`` command.)

+    If set to yes, the software scaler is used to convert the video to RGB (or whatever the target screenshot requires).
+In this case, conversion will run in a separate thread and will probably not interrupt playback.
+The software renderer may lack some capabilities, such as HDR rendering.

 Software Scaler
 ---------------